MonaJea-Ng/MonaJea-Ng/README.md

 ## Hi there 👋

-I'm Monika Jea Ng, a computer science student who wants to integrate sone sort of gamification in stuff I do.
+I'm Monika Jea Ng, a computer science student who wants to integrate some sort of gamification in stuff I do.

 ### Past Activities...
 - School Activities and Projects